royw/taskfile_help/docs/setup/configuration.md

 The pattern must be a valid regular expression with one capture group that extracts the group name.

-**Note**: Command-line arguments take precedence over environment variables, which take precedence over `pyproject.toml` settings.
+**Note**: Command-line arguments take precedence over environment variables, which take precedence over configuration file settings.

 ## File Naming Conventions